Back to articles list Articles Cookbook

 On the other hand, don’t stress too much.
 If your internship doesn’t work out, you can always resign and choose another one.

-Prepare Now for an SQL Job
+Prepare Now For an SQL Job

 Even if you don't feel too confident in your SQL yet, it’s worth considering an internship.
 I hope I've helped you see that internships are nothing to be afraid of.
+An internship as a data analyst or business analyst could be the perfect launching pad for your career in data analysis.

 Internships bring benefits – even if you fail to land a job with the company after your internship is completed.
 Experience gained in working with different companies helps you find your own strengths and areas of interest.
+Additionally, internships offer a unique opportunity to work alongside experienced data scientists, who can provide invaluable mentorship while reducing their workload, which in turn allows them more time to focus on guiding and training you in the practical aspects of their work.

 If you feel that it is too early in your SQL journey to look for a job, why not build more experience with our courses?
 Our SQL Basics course will give you a great foundation.
 If you want an in-depth look at the whole language, try our flagship SQL A to Z track, which contains seven interactive courses that lead you from basic to advanced concepts.